``Where

 leaving their nets, followed Him.

-Aside from his being listed as a disciple, his presence during Christ's
+Aside from his being listed as one of the

 discourse on eschatological things (Mark 13), his presence at the